 The use of rocket stoves to pre-dry feedstock is also a viable and cheaper solution to the above system:

 I hope this blog post was informative.
-Please click on the “Contact Us” page and get in touch with further questions.
+Please click on the “Contact Us” page and get in touch with further questions or if you wish to invest in any if the above systems.